-Dr. Butler currently serves as President of the Interfaith Association of Central Ohio.
-She is recently retired as Director of the Martin de Porres Center – a place for spirituality, interfaith dialogue and the arts – sponsored by the Dominican Sisters of Peace.
-She is an Advisory Committee member for the African-American Historical Collection at the Columbus Metropolitan Library.
-Since completing her doctorate in 2002, she has focused her work on older adult learning, but prior to that time, she taught all age levels, elementary school through college.
+Dr. Butler is the Past President of the Interfaith Association of Central Ohio and currently serves as the Interfaith Liaison on the board of the Spirituality Network.
+In 2014, she retired from her position as Director of the Martin de Porres Center – a place for spirituality, interfaith dialogue, and the arts – sponsored by the Dominican Sisters of Peace.
+For five year, she ahs has been an Advisory Committee member for the African-American Historical Collection at the Columbus Metropolitan Library.
+Since completing her doctorate in 2002, she has focused her work on older adult learning, but prior to that time, she taught at all age levels, elementary school through college.

 Rev. Karen Cook

-Rev. Cook has served as pastor in many Columbus- area United Methodist Churches, including St. Luke’s, Hilltop, Crossroads, and the UMC for All People.
-She is currently Assistant to the District Superintendent for the Capital Area North District.
-In addition to her leadership at church, workshops, and retreats, she has worked on conference committees for equitable compensation, ethnic recruitment, and the Board of Ordained Ministries.
-Cook served on the board of directors of The General Board of Church and Society of the United Methodist Church and was a clergy delegate at the 2016 General and Jurisdictional Conference.
+Rev. Cook has served as pastor in many Columbus- area United Methodist Churches, including St Luke’s’ s, Hilltop, Crossroads, and the UMC for All People.
+She is currently Assistant to the District Superintendent for the Capital Area North District and Director of Community Ministries for the Capitol Area Districts.
+In addition to her leadership in the church, she has served as a workshop and retreat leader across the state.
+Rev. Cook has also served on several conference committees, task forces and Boards related to faith communities and nonprofit agencies.